10 Thailand Festivals You Won’t Want to Miss

 If you prefer watching lanterns float in the sky rather than down a river, you don’t want to miss the Yi Peng celebration.

-This full moon celebration is meant to help Buddhist people accumulate merit.
+Buddhist people accumulate merit during this full moon celebration.
 The positive force associated with merit helps people make good choices, do good deeds, and also have positive thoughts.

 Usually, people who celebrate Yi Peng decorate lanterns on their lawns and at their temples, too.